Mystery Ingredients, Customs Delays: The Risks of Buying Naltrexone Online Without a Prescription

 Table of Contents

 The Consumer Reports National Research Center estimates that nearly 2 million Americans buy their medications online.
-But that can be risky.
-Here are five things to consider before you buy naltrexone or other prescription medications from overseas.
+However, there are many serious risks to be aware of with purchasing medications this way.

 If you don’t buy your drugs from a reputable provider, you have no way of knowing what’s in that bottle.
 Many rogue pharmacies around the world operate under questionable conditions, standards, and circumstances.
 Their products may contain too much or too little of the active ingredients, or they may contain extra “mystery ingredients” that could damage your health (including, believe it or not, rat poison).